-MVC is an architectural software design pattern which is used for developing interactive applications where there would be user interaction involved and based on the user interaction some event handling has occurred.
-It is not only used for web-based applications but it can also be used for Desktop or mobile-based application where there are user interactions involved.
+MVC is an architectural software design pattern that is used for developing interactive applications where there would be user interaction involved and based on the user interaction some event handling has occurred.
+It is not only used for web-based applications but it can also be used for Desktop or mobile-based applications where there are user interactions involved.

 MVC design pattern was introduced in the 1970s that basically divides an application into 3 major components such as Model, View, and Controller.
 The main objective of the MVC design pattern is the separation of concerns, it means the domain model and business logic are separated from the user interface (i.e. view).
 Thus, maintenance and testing of the application become simpler and easier.